Health

 I identified three main obstacles.

 One, I just don’t like the taste of water.
 Yes, I even tried flavouring the water with slices of fruit, cucumbers, etc. I also tried adding a splash of juice; which was gross.
-I attempted lemon water, herbal teas and even tried different temperatures.
+I attempted lemon water and herbal teas, and even tried different water temperatures.
 All no.

 Two, drinking water worsens my acid reflux so that became a deterrent.